 Despite different findings presented in this study, the investigators recognize several limitations.
 One of these limitations is the lack of qualitative data to discover the reasoning behind ESL preservice teachers' perceptions.
 Therefore, future mixed-methods research could build on these findings regarding ESL preservice teachers' own views on AI in language learning through follow-up interviews or focus groups that could help elaborate on survey findings.
 Additionally, the sampling method of this study focused exclusively on preservice teachers in one university.
 Therefore, expanding the participation pool to several universities and other populations could strengthen our study findings generalizability.
 Therefore, we recommend future research that may explore these findings with diverse participant groups and a broader range of AI technologies.
-Future research can advance our understanding of these findings by predicting the extent to which knowledge gains in instructional strategies among ESL preservice teachers influences attitudes, and consequently, shapes behaviors regarding the strength in the association of the subjects' attitude and resulting behavior in all ESL AI instructional activities.
+Future research can advance our understanding of these findings by predicting the extent to which knowledge gains in instructional strategies among ESL preservice teachers influences attitudes, and consequently, shapes behaviors regarding ethical applications of AI in ESL instruction.
+Important in future investigations is understanding the strength in the association of the subjects' attitude and resulting behavior in all ESL AI instructional activities.